List of mobile network operators in Europe: Italy

-As of March 2022, Italy has 106.5 million active lines in total, or a 174% penetration rate.
+As of September 2025, Italy has 110.5 million active mobile SIMs in total (79.3 million human SIMs and 31.3 million M2M SIMs).
 The country's telecom regulator is AGCOM.

 In 2016 3 Italy and Wind agreed to complete a merger that was approved by European and national authorities, and since March 2020 all consumer and business offers are sold under the new brand Wind Tre.

 A new operator, Iliad entered the Italian market in May 2018 as a consequence of this merger.

 In 2024 Swisscom acquired Vodafone Italy from Vodafone Group with the aim of merging it with its subsidiary Fastweb.